burrittresearch/wayne-burritt-dance/README.md

 # Welcome to WayneBurrittDance.com!

 Hello!
 My name is Wayne Burritt and I am a ballet master and choreographer from Jonesborough, TN.
 Please feel free to take a look at my biography, resume, and list of choreorgraphy.
-If you need a ballet teacher or have any questions, don't hesitate to get in touch!
+If you need a ballet teacher or have any questions, don't hesitate to get in touch!ssssss

 <img src="wayne-burritt-pic.jpg">